lascuolaopensource-account/dockerflow-portainer-swarm/README.md

 ## Setup
 ### Create the swarm
-This command will start the Swarm and join it as manager
+This command will start the Swarm and join it as manager:

     sudo docker swarm init